 - Use Humour.
 Laughing can help to bring you closer together, and may relieve the pressure.

 - Become an active listener.
 Listening is a very important aspect of engaging with someone with dementia.
-Look for non-verbal cues such as facial expressions and body language to try and understand what they are trying to tell you.
+Look for non-verbal cues such as facial expressions and body language.

 - Let the person express their feelings.
 If the person is feeling sad, don’t try and persuade them away from that feeling.
 Showing you care by just listening is sometimes the best method of communicating.
 Give them time to talk and answer any questions.